 Have you ever seen those picture perfect postcards of Tuscany, and wondered where they are taken?
 Or perhaps you’ve driven around the region and while you’ve seen beautiful things, you have yet to find those mysterious fields of poppies, undulating hills of wheat or seas of yellow sunflowers?
 Wonder no more; we’ve done the research for you.
-Below are five of the best picture stops in Toscana, from flowery landscapes to quaint, postcard-worthy towns.
+Below are six of the best picture stops in Toscana, from flowery landscapes to quaint, postcard-worthy towns.

 This road might be the most famous road in Tuscany.
 Identifiable by its winding path, with cypress trees on either side, it is found on everything from t-shirts, to posters to brochures.
 Located about two hours south of Florence, and an hour from Siena, getting there is half the fun.
 Once you leave the main highways, you will begin to take small, winding roads heading through the Val d’Orcia National Park.
 Taking the main road that cuts through Val d’Orcia, Strada Provinciale 146, get off at SP40 or Strada Vecchia Senese.
 Shortly thereafter, you will see this wonderful road, and all the other cars and people parked to admire it too.

 Val d’Orcia is also home to fields of poppies, which bloom between May-June.
 While it is called a park, the Val d’Orcia area is not really a park in the traditional sense, but rather a protected nature area.
 As such, it is mainly unspoiled by mainstream tourism and modern industrialism, and therefore it is perfect place to observe wildlife.
 Poppies bloom in late spring, after the April rains howers and they are particularly fond of the Crete Senesi area of Val d’Orcia due to its the heavy alkaline soil.
 From Buonconvento take SP451 through this area to get the best views.